-What is a Management survey
+So what is a Management Survey?

 A management survey is the standard survey.
-Its purpose is to locate, as far as ireasonably practicable, the presence and extent of any suspect ACMs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.
+Its purpose is to locate, as far as reasonably practicable, the presence and extent of any suspect ACMs in the building which could be damaged or disturbed during normal occupancy, including foreseeable maintenance and installation, and to assess their condition.

 Management surveys will often involve minor intrusive work and some disturbance.